-Emmanuelle Charrin Postdoc Dina Dabaghie R&D trainee Niu Dadi Laboratory technician Lwaki Ebarasi Assistant professor Xiang Hua Associated Katja Möller-Hackbarth Postdoc Jaakko Patrakka Senior researcher Patricia Rodriguez PhD student Angelina Schwarz PhD student Sonia Zambrano Sevilla Postdoc
+Emmanuelle Charrin Postdoc Dina Dabaghie PhD student, R&D trainee Niu Dadi Laboratory technician Lwaki Ebarasi Assistant professor Xiang Hua Associated Katja Möller-Hackbarth Postdoc Jaakko Patrakka Senior researcher Patricia Rodriguez PhD student Angelina Schwarz PhD student Sonia Zambrano Sevilla Postdoc

 - KI/AZ Integrated Cardio Metabolic Center

 - Swedish Juvenile Diabetes Foundation

 - Westmans Foundation

 - Generation and characterization of transgenic mouse lines

 - Morpholino and CRISPR/Cas-9 technology in zebrafish.
 Phenotypic analysis of zebrafish.

 - Expressional profiling by RNAscope, qPCR, immunohistochemistry, Western blot